data-menu-height="83" data-scroll-height="200">

 Some things which physical therapist may help you.

-The doctor may admit you to a subacute rehabilitation facility after your total knee replacement.
+After your total knee replacement, the orthopedic surgeon may admit you to a subacute rehabilitation facility.
 Your physical therapist will work with you and other team members of rehabilitation in helping you improve your functional mobility.

 Back to home sweet home